LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 In Textron Inc. To Contact The Firm

-New York, New York--(Newsfile Corp. - September 8, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Textron Inc. (NYSE: TXT) ("Textron" or the "Company") of the October 21, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - September 13, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Textron Inc. ("Textron" or the "Company") (NYSE: TXT) of the October 21, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 You can also contact us by calling Richard Gonnello toll free at 877-247-4292 or at 212-983-9330 or by sending an e-mail to rgonnello@faruqilaw.com.